kb-dk/ds-solr/paper/experience.md

 stuff and most likely we a threw out some baby we were not aware of with the bathwater.
 Be that as it may, we opted for an easy format for search, while retaining interoperability for other uses.

+Library patrons have more needs than resource discovery.
+Some use APIs for study, research or for services of their own.
+The search index, schema.org, the original mods will eventually be available for such purposes.
+It could be that a nested index could actually be useful for such users.